algorithm-helper/algorithm-helper/content/categories/data-structures/lists/queue.md

 ### Operations

-Note that we are using a double ended linked list, as well as a modified vector/dynamically resizing array with a `first` index to be able to track the array index of the front-most element in the queue.
+Note that we are using a double ended linked list, as well as a modified dynamic array with a `first` index to be able to track the array index of the front-most element in the queue.

 - `enqueue`